Our local environment

 In 2013 the airport cut its electricity use by more than 10% compared to 2012 through the use of LED technology.
 In the same year the Airport saved over 680,000kWh and 370 tons of CO2 emissions – that’s the same as supplying enough energy to power 208 average UK homes and enough gas to fill 67 hot air balloons!

-The reduction in energy between 2010 and 2013 meant the airport saved over 1.1 million kWh of electricity and 650 tons of carbon dioxide.
-That’s a 22% reduction throughout the campus.
+The reduction in electricity between 2010 and 2016 meant the airport saved over 1 million kWh of electricity and over 650 tons of carbon dioxide.
+That’s a 24% reduction throughout the campus.

 Savings continue to roll in through the intelligent use of our Building Management System (BMS) which controls the lighting, heating and cooling based on a number of environmental and local factors such as outside lighting levels, temperature, wind speed/direction, occupancy levels etc.